EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Components.md

 # Components

-**Zero-ui** components adhere to specific guidelines to ensure cleanliness and reusability:
+**Zero-UI** components adhere to specific guidelines to ensure cleanliness and reusability:

 ### Variants